Poetry for Kids: Haiku Poems About Cats (and Kittens Too)

 Mischievous Bundles of Fun

-This haiku needs no explanation to anyone who has supervised a litter of new kittens.
+This haiku needs no explanation to anyone who has watched a litter of new kittens.

 Four fluffy bundles